 Stock markets have had a turbulent week, with the benchmark S&P 500 briefly falling into bear market territory earlier today.
 Meanwhile the blue chip Dow Jones Industrial Average is headed for its eighth-straight negative week as investors fear a recession is imminent.
 That’s pushing investors to seek safe-haven protection in Treasurys, driving bond prices higher and yields lower.

 Lower yields helped pressure the U.S. Dollar, making gold a more attractive asset to foreign buyers.
 The dollar was also pressured by expectations of rate hikes by the European Central Bank (ECB), the Reserve Bank of Australia (RBA) and the Reserve Bank of New Zealand (RBNZ).

 Daily Swing Chart Technical Analysis

-The main trend is up according to the daily swing chart.
-A trade through $1829.80 will signal a resumption of the uptrend.
-A move through $1766.30 changes the main trend to down.
+The main trend is down according to the daily swing chart, however, momentum is trending higher.
+A trade through $1917.60 will change the main trend to up.
+A move through $1792.00 will signal a resumption of the downtrend.

 For a look at all of today’s economic events, check out our economic calendar.